Pranava-Kumar/quantum-starter-lab/README.md

 You can install quantum-starter-lab from PyPI using pip or uv (recommended for faster installs).

 ## Using uv (Preferred)
 uv is a fast Python package manager.
-Install it first if needed (instructions).

-uv venv  # Create a virtual environment .venv\Scripts\activate  # Activate on Windows (or source .venv/bin/activate on Unix) uv pip install quantum-starter-lab
+uv venv  # Create a virtual environment

+.venv\Scripts\activate  # Activate on Windows (or source .venv/bin/activate on Unix)

+uv pip install quantum-starter-lab

 ## Using pip

 python -m venv .venv

 .venv\Scripts\activate

 pip install quantum-starter-lab

 # Development Installation